The Scorecard Problem.

 A scorecard worthy of the mission has three properties.
 They are easy to name and difficult to build, which is why they are so rare.

-Most scorecards measure what is easy to count, and then quietly redefine the mission to match.
-The faithful scorecard does the opposite.
-It begins from what the mission requires and then does the harder work of finding ways — proxy measures, qualitative reviews, narrative reporting, longitudinal observation — to track those things even when they resist neat quantification.
+Most scorecards measure what is easy to count and then quietly redefine the mission to match.
+A faithful scorecard does the opposite.
+It starts from what the mission actually requires, then goes looking for ways to track those things even when they resist a neat number — through proxy measures, qualitative reviews, narrative reporting, the kind of longitudinal observation that takes years to mean anything.
 Sanctification is hard to count.
-Character formation is hard to count.
-The depth of a marriage saved by a church’s counseling ministry is hard to count.
-None of those things may be ignored simply because they refuse to fit a cell in a spreadsheet.
+So is character formation.
+So is the depth of a marriage saved by a church’s counseling ministry.
+None of that gets to be ignored just because it doesn’t fit a cell.

-A faithful scorecard always carries a small number of guardrail measures whose only job is to flash red the moment the organization is succeeding at the wrong things.
-If your church is growing in attendance but losing depth, the scorecard should know.
-If your nonprofit is raising more money but burning out staff, the scorecard should know.
-If your business is growing in revenue but degrading product quality or customer trust, the scorecard should know.
+A faithful scorecard carries a small number of guardrail measures.
+Their only job is to flash red the moment the organization is succeeding at the wrong things.
+Attendance up but depth down?
+The scorecard should know.
+Revenue climbing while the staff burns out?
+The scorecard should know.
+Margins expanding while customer trust slowly erodes?
+The scorecard should know.
 Guardrails are not nice-to-haves.
-They are the difference between a scorecard that serves the mission and a scorecard that is slowly destroying it.
+They are the difference between a scorecard that serves the mission and one that is slowly destroying it.

 Vanity metrics are the comfort food of organizational life.
-They taste like progress and provide nothing.
-Followers.
-Impressions.
-Page views.
-Capacity numbers without engagement.
-Headcount without effectiveness.
-Revenue without margin.
-Donor count without retention.
+They taste like progress and feed nothing.
+Followers, impressions, page views.
+Capacity numbers that quietly hide who’s actually showing up.
+Headcount that says nothing about effectiveness.
+Revenue with no margin.
+Donor counts with no retention behind them.
 A faithful scorecard is brutal about this.
-It refuses to count what looks like motion but is not movement.
-It is willing to report a smaller, harder-won number rather than a larger, hollow one.
-This is the property leaders find hardest to hold, because vanity metrics are how you make the board meeting comfortable.
+It refuses to count what looks like motion but isn’t actually moving you anywhere (except maybe backwards).
+It would rather report a smaller, harder-won number than a larger hollow one.
+This is the property leaders find hardest to hold, because vanity metrics are how you make a board meeting or quarterly earnings report comfortable.

 What each kind of organization actually ought to count